MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/private-link.md

 | `--enable-private-link` |Enables the private link feature if set to `True`. |
 | `--private-link-scope-resource-id` | ID of the private link scope resource created earlier.
 For example: `/subscriptions//resourceGroups//providers/Microsoft.HybridCompute/privateLinkScopes/` |

-For Azure Arc-enabled Kubernetes clusters that were set up prior to configuring the Azure Arc private link scope, you can configure private links through the Azure portal using the following steps:
+For Azure Arc-enabled Kubernetes clusters that were set up prior to configuring the Azure Arc private link scope, configure private links in the Azure portal using the following steps:

 1. In the Azure portal, navigate to your Azure Arc Private Link Scope resource.
 1. From the resource menu, under **Configure**, select **Azure Arc resources**.
 Then, select **Add**.